tobybreckon/chroma-keying/README.md

 - run the code (click _"Run > Run Without Debugging"_)
 - you may need to resize the live image view window with the mouse ( _you can also turn fullscreen on/off by pressing ```f```_)
 - try to get as much of the scene behind you covered by the (green) chroma keying material so that it provides you with a green backdrop.
--  _left click_ somewhere on your green backdrop it to select its Hue as before
+-  _left click_ somewhere on your green backdrop to select its Hue as before

 You should now see your own chroma keyed backdrop where the (green) chroma keying material has been replaced with the image of your choice.

 ### How does this work ?

 We are basically inverting the concept of the invisibility mask such that we construct a _background mask_ from the (green) chroma keying material which is our image backdrop and then a _foreground mask_ as a bit-wise logical NOT operation.
-In addition, we adapt the our earlier contour extraction approach to extrast the largest foreground object in the image.
+In addition, we adapt our earlier contour extraction approach to extract the largest foreground object in the image.
 We then use this to update our _foreground mask_.

 We then use these masks, again with the use of feathering for _alpha_-blending to produce a final output of the non-green foreground objects (e.g. people) composited against the background from the stored background image.